 Answer: Fiscal policy in the United States is directed by both the executive and legislative branches.
 The president and the secretary of the Treasury are the two most powerful positions in the executive branch in this regard.
 However, modern presidents frequently have a council of economic advisers.

 Q3.
 How does fiscal policy affect the economy?

 Answer: It is a set of economic tools that influence the economy.
 It includes a wide range of tax, spending, and regulation policies.
 The government employs fiscal policy to stimulate the economy in recession or slow growth.
 Fiscal stimulus can be achieved by lowering taxes or increasing government spending.
 On the other hand, it can be useful to control inflation by raising taxes or cutting spending.

 Q4.
 Who sets Fiscal Policy?

 Answer: Fiscal policy is set by the government.
 The government can decide to increase or decrease fiscal stimulus if they want to stimulate the economy or if they want to reduce inflation.

 Q5.
 How is fiscal policy advantageous over monetary policy?

-Answer: Monetary policy is the process of influencing the money supply in the economy by changing interest rates and by buying or selling government securities.
-Fiscal policy, on the other hand, refers to changes in government spending and taxation that affect aggregate demand.
+Answer: Monetary policy is the process of influencing the money supply in the economy by changing interest rates and buying or selling government securities.
+On the other hand, fiscal policy refers to changes in government spending and taxation that affect aggregate demand.

 This was a guide to the Fiscal Policy.
 To learn more about Fiscal Policy, please read the following articles: